 14. Develop a Marketing Plan

-If you don’t even know where to begin writing a marketing plan, or implementing it, then you might want to consider hiring professionals to do it for you.
+If you don’t even know where to begin writing or implementing a marketing plan, then you might want to consider hiring professionals to do it for you.

 16. Ask for Feedback

 You can construct your own evaluation form to distribute after the speech.
-Hopefully the audience will be honest and give you constructive feedback.
-But don’t make it too long, because they might not finish it if it is.
+Hopefully, the audience will be honest and give you constructive feedback.
+However, don’t make it too long, because they might dissuade them from finishing it.
+Try to keep it to less than 10 questions, and shoot for 5 if possible.

 17. Use Social Media